 If you don’t know what your rights are and how the process works when that happens, you can lose a substantial amount of hard cash with no hope of recovery.

-The Health and Safety Reform Bill going through Parliament at the moment will affect you directly, and if you haven't investigated what this means to you, then you need to do some serious homework and soon.
+The Health and Safety Law reforms are probably already affecting you directly.
+If you haven’t investigated what this means to you, then you need to do some serious homework and soon.
 Other compliance issues to consider are local building regulations, constantly changing building codes, and of course insurance cover.

 Here’s 12 questions to ask yourself if you’re thinking of managing your rental property yourself:

 - Are you organized and assertive enough to chase up late rent immediately?